While many choose to wear this combination, it really does need to be done the right way. It begs the question, can you wear loafers with shorts?

-The horsebit (“bit” or “Gucci” loafer), has a metal buckle on the vamp.
+The Gucci loafer has a metal buckle on the vamp.
 It’s shaped like a horse’s bit, hence the name.

 The metal has a naturally glossy, eye-catching, and formal edge to it.
-So much so that it can often come across as too formal when worn with shorts.
+So much so that it can often come across as too formal when worn with more casual pairs of shorts.

 Choose The Right Shorts

-Very casual shorts such as polo shorts and athletic shorts would work better with suede or nubuck loafers.
-Smarter pairs of shorts such as chino (khaki) shorts and flat front shorts could even work with leather loafers.
+Very casual shorts such as cargo shorts, polo shorts, and athletic shorts would work better with suede or nubuck loafers.
+Smarter pairs of shorts such as chino (khaki) shorts and flat-front shorts could even work with leather loafers.